The Power of Good-Bye: Chart performance

 In the United Kingdom, the song had better chart placement.
 The A-side with "Little Star" debuted at number six on the UK Singles Chart, and was present for a total of 11 weeks, selling 175,095 copies as of August 2008, according to the Official Charts Company.
 It became Madonna's 36th best-selling single in that country and in May 2018 was certified Silver by the British Phonographic Industry (BPI).
-The CD version of the song charted separately, debuting and peaking at number 91.

-In countries like Austria, Finland, Germany, Netherlands, Scotland, Spain and Switzerland "The Power of Good-Bye" was able to reach the top 10.
+In countries like Austria, Finland, Germany, Netherlands, Spain and Switzerland "The Power of Good-Bye" reached the top 10.
 Its high chart placements enabled the track to debut at number two on the pan-Eurochart Hot 100 Singles, behind "Believe" (1998) by singer Cher.
 It further attained Gold certifications from Austria, Germany and Sweden.
 In Spain, "The Power of Good-Bye" was the only single from Ray of Light to not reach number one, meanwhile in Australia the song was her first single since "Love Don't Live Here Anymore" (1996) to miss the top 20 peaking at number 33.